 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of investments.
+The Plan's investment policy states it is set to establish asset allocation parameters that will provide for sufficient diversification of asset classes to control investment risk and achieve the investment return objectives.
 The Plan is exposed to minimal interest rate risk, since more than 80% of the fixed income allocation of the plan has an average maturity of less than 4 years, and is benchmarked to the BC Intermediate Government Credit index BC US Credit 1-5 Year Index.
 The Plan's investment in the Metropolitan West Intermediate Bond fund has a dollar-weighted average maturity expected to range from three to seven years.
-The average duration of this fund was approximately 3.3 years and 3.7 years at February 28, 2018 and 2017, respectively.
+The average duration of this fund was approximately 4.3 years and 3.3 years at February 28, 2019 and 2018, respectively.
 The Plan's investment in the Vanguard Short-Term Investment Grade Admiral Bond fund has a dollar-weighted average maturity expected to range from one to four years.
-The average duration of this fund was approximately 2.7 years and 2.6 years at February 28, 2018 and 2017, respectively.
-2.7 years and 2.6 years at February 28, 2018 and 2017, respectively.
+The average duration of this fund was approximately 3.0 years and 2.7 years at February 28, 2019 and 2018, respectively.